Jaimores/Activity1/README.md

 * `fars_summarize_years`
 * `fars_map_state`

-A description of the usefulness of these functions with practical examples are included in The vignette file.
+A description of the usefulness of these functions with practical examples are included in the vignette file.
 ---